JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-accessibility.md

 the contrast ratio should be 7:1, especially for small text.
 This applies to both your `lightColorScheme` and `darkColorScheme`.

-This code shows how to define high-contrast color palettes for light and dark themes:
+This code shows how to define high-contrast light and dark color palettes in your theme package:

 ```kotlin
 import androidx.compose.ui.graphics.Color